betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelTip.md

 ![Automating a tipping strategy with Bet Angel](./img/BetAngeltipPro.png)

-I've created an automated rule that you can download here, roughly based on the one discussed in [this forum post](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668) (note: you will need to create a Bet Angel forum account to be able to download the rule).
+I've created an [automated rule](./assets/BetAngelTippingRule.baf) that you can download here, roughly based on the one discussed in [this forum post](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668) (note: you will need to create a Bet Angel forum account to be able to download the rule).

 #### Setting up your rules

 - open up the 'Automation' tab
 - click 'import a rule'
-- navigate to the rule file you just downloaded from the forum post (probably in your Downloads folder by default)
+- navigate to the [rule file you just downloaded](./assets/BetAngelTippingRule.baf) (probably in your Downloads folder by default)
 - upload the rule
 - click on the 'rules file name' and select the rule file you just uploaded